Mayank481/Mobiloitte_Project/README.md

 4. Aws Account for deploy
 5. GIT Bash

-### Installation
-1. Cloning the repository from Github.
-2. Docker installation

 ### Quick Start
 A simple example to get started with the project.
 1. Cloning repository from GITHUB